Relativistic corrections to exclusive photoproduction of Quarkonia near-threshold: Amplitude for

 On the other hand, for the near-threshold region, one must expand Eq.~(\ref{eq:C2}) about $|x|\ll |\xi|$, which gives

-The small $x$ expansion circumvents the issue of the endpoint divergence, by expanding in a regime far from the the dangerous pole.
-In practice only one or a few terms are kept in the expansion, leading to well defined results.
+The small $x$ expansion circumvents the issue of the endpoint divergence, by expanding in a regime far from the dangerous pole.
+One can do a similar estimation as in (\ref{eq:onequarter}) of the contribution of the first moment of the relativistic correction to that of the higher moments.

+Thus, unlike the LP terms, here the higher order moments contribute $\sim 78\%$, and only $22\%$ of the contribution of the relativistic contribution comes from the first moment.
+Thus a large number of higher moments terms are required to have a chance of obtaining convergence for the NLP contribution.
+In addition, as we will see in the next section, the zeroth moment of the relativistic correction is very sensitive to $\langle v^2\rangle $ and can lead to large cancellation of the LP contribution.
+We will contrast this with the use of the full GPDs in the next section.